ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0222-basics-inspectionplan.md

 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}

+>{{ site.images['info'] }} The version is only updated if *Versioning* is enabled.

+>{{ site.images['info'] }} The version/revision of an entity is global.
+This means that the version counter is the same for every entity in the inspection plan.
+A part with a version of 34 did not necessarily change 34 times, the version indicates that the 34th change in the whole inspection plan was done to this entity.

 A `SimplePart` additionally consists of the timestamp for the most recent characteristic change:

 #### SimplePart